What’s the Difference Between Kings and Chronicles?

 An Introduction to the Old Testament

-This upper-level introduction to the Old Testament offers students a solid understanding of three key issues for each book: historical background, literary analysis, and theological message.
+This introduction to the Old Testament offers students a solid understanding of three key issues for each book: historical background, literary analysis, and theological message.